 - Use these easy Halloween Window Clings from SweetsCreek on Etsy for decorations that can be reused year after year!

 Inside the home, decorate areas of the house in a festive Halloween theme.
 I choose to use pumpkins and fall decorations versus anything overly scary (for the sake of my preschooler).
 Incorporating Disney Halloween Decor is another fun way to welcome the season.

-- Toss this Spiderweb Pillow from Etsy on your kid’s bed for a touch of Halloween in their bedroom.
+- Toss this Halloween Bat Pillow from Etsy on your kid’s bed for a touch of Halloween in their bedroom.

 - Decorate the house with these Candy-Filled Pumpkin Balloons from One Little Project.
 Pop them for a treat on Halloween night!

 - Enlist the kids to create their own fall art work.
 Replace the art in the frames on your walls with their seasonal creations.

 - Even little kids can help you make these Toilet Paper Roll Pumpkins, from Made to Be a Momma.

 Halloween activities for school may not be happening this year.
 But you’ll still want kids to have the chance at making their own seasonal crafts for Halloween at home.
 Here are some ways to embrace your inner artist and make unique Halloween crafts.

 Try Coffee Filter Bats for preschoolers, from Darcy & Brian.

 - Have kids lay down on a large piece of butcher paper, then trace their outline.
 Fill in the details by drawing in skeleton bones with acrylic paint.